top of page

 Only ONE initial infusion code may be reported per encounter.

-That initial infusion is typically:
+That initial infusion is:

 • 96365 – Initial infusion, first hour